Great Oil Sniffer Hoax: Elf involvement

 Between 30 April and 7 May 1976 the devices were demonstrated for Elf officials, who obliged Bonassoli's "no scientists" request.
 The devices, not much larger than a few photocopiers, were installed in a transport plane behind curtains and flown around over known oil fields.
 Sure enough the device flashed lights, drew lines on the attached TV, and printed paper with a sort of topographical map on it.
 The map looked almost identical to previously published public exploration reports.
 The Elf observers, including company founder Pierre Guillaumat, were completely convinced that the devices were real.

-In May 1976 Elf signed a 200 million Swiss Franc (USD 80 million) contract for a two-year exclusive use while the device was tested.
-When this contract was complete, a second would take over in 1978 for an additional 250 million Francs (USD 130 million), expenses not included.
+In May 1976 Elf signed a 200 million Swiss Franc (US$80 million) contract for a two-year exclusive use while the device was tested.
+When this contract was complete, a second would take over in 1978 for an additional 250 million Francs (US$130 million), expenses not included.
 This was apparently done without Elf's civilian board of directors being made aware of the project.

 France's president, Valéry Giscard d'Estaing, was told of the devices in June 1976 and was aware of the development contracts being given to de Villegas' Fisalma.
 Four months later the new prime minister, Raymond Barre, learned of devices when his signature was required to waive various currency restrictions in order to transfer the funds abroad to the company's Swiss bank account.
 To keep the project secret, the funds were transferred through previously small Elf bank accounts.